 I've been involved with the John Deere equipment business since 2008, with stints in marketing, production, product planning and sales.
-Since 2013 I've led the sales organization for a fourteen-store John Deere dealership in the southeast.
+From 2013 until 2018, I led the sales organization for a fourteen-store John Deere dealership in the southeast.
 It is an honor to work with an excellent sales staff and wise, hard-working North Carolina producers.

 In that role, we've developed a range of go-to-market strategies and new approaches for our business.
 As different customers segments experience tough times or boom times in their industries, we've tailored our offerings and messages to meet them where they are, and to partner through good times and bad.